 The Energy Initiative can connect you with a wide range of activities and opportunities to build your energy knowledge and connections outside the classroom.
 Hear from energy professionals in business and policy.
 Connect with fellow students through energy clubs.
 Take a Power Trip, or sign up for a for-credit, interdisciplinary research project.
 Duke University offers many opportunities for energy students to engage with each other, with Duke faculty and staff, and with alumni and other professionals.

-Use this form to submit an event or other information to Currents, the energy student newsletter sent by email biweekly during the academic year, and subscribe to Currents here.
+Subscribe to Currents, the energy student newsletter sent by email biweekly during the academic year, here.

 Energy Events for Students

 Registration is usually required for student events.
 Details are posted on our Events page and in Currents.

 Three trips to North Carolina energy businesses and organizations are offered each semester.
 For students in some programs at Duke, we also help to organize for-credit field trips during fall and spring break.

 Energy professionals share lunch and discuss issues facing their sector with small groups of students (usually 20 or fewer).

 Group chats with seasoned energy professionals via teleconference.
 The goal is to give students a brief understanding of the opportunities and challenges of a career in a particular energy sector to inform their curricular choices and internship/career planning process.

 Student Energy Organizations